-If you are leaving for Spring break, please unplug everything, close your window shades, remember to pack everything you’ll need for the break (including medications and homework materials), and plan to be out of your room no later than 10am on Saturday, March 4th.
-We look forward to welcoming you back to campus on Sunday, March 12th at 2pm.
+If you are leaving for Thanksgiving break, please unplug everything, close your window shades, remember to pack everything you’ll need for the break (including medications and homework materials), and plan to be out of your room no later than 10am on Wednesday, November 22nd.
+We look forward to welcoming you back to campus on Sunday the 26th at 2pm.

-Wishing you a relaxing and safe Spring Break!
+Wishing you a happy, safe, and fun Halloween!